 This courtyard opens onto this former great hall of the senechaux of the King of France in the 13th and 14th centuries, destroyed at the end of the 15th century by a fire.

-A first open air exposure in Foix …
+A first open air exhibition in Foix…

 The residence of the Counts of Foix, nestled on the top of a rocky peak of 60 meters overlooking the city, has a tower of the year Mil for an impregnable fortress, which was a prison until the 19th century.

 A project to rehabilitate the site is planned for April 2019 and will immerse the visitor in a totally medieval universe with war machines and an elevator to facilitate the access of this steep ascent.